sudeepdino008/PPiOS-Rename/README.md

 9. Rename the phase from `Run Script` to `Analyze Binary`.

-10. Expand the phase, and where it says `Type a script or ...`, paste the following script, adjusting for the correct path:
+10. Expand the phase, and replace the shell script comment that says `# Type a script or ...`, pasting the following script (adjusting for the correct path):

         PATH="$PATH:$HOME/Downloads/PPiOS-Rename-v1.3.0"
         [[ "$SDKROOT" == *iPhoneSimulator*.sdk* ]] && sdk="$SDKROOT"